grrrwaaa/courses/datt4950/index.md

 **Contact hours:** 3.5 per week, split between lectures and lab work.
 Lectures focus on the introduction of theoretical, aesthetic and conceptual content of the course.
 Labs focus on the application of lecture material in the form of instructor-led reconstructions, excercises/studies, and larger projects, and will include time for one-on-one meetings.

-**Assessment:** Assignments, projects, quizzes, readings and participation, with the following weighting for the final grade:
+**Assessment:** Assignments, projects, quizzes, readings and participation, with the following weighting for the final grade.
+Graduate students are expected to achieve a higher calibre of work and depth of research underlying the realization of the assignments and project.

-- 45% Assignments: Exercises and readings are assigned throughout the course.
+- Assignments: 40%.
+Exercises and readings are assigned throughout the course.
 Exercises develop essential practice-informed critique and experiential learning.

-- 40% Final Project: Realized individually or in groups, demonstrate the effective application of understanding through the course in novel expressions of adaptive media and art.
+- Final Project: 30%.
+Realized individually or in groups, demonstrate the effective application of understanding through the course in novel expressions of adaptive media and art.
 Projects will be presented to the class at the end of the term and will be in the form of a critical discussion that reflects on the results of the experience gained over duration of the course.
+- Final project report: 20% (graduate students only).

-- 15% Quizzes, readings and participation.
+- Quizzes, readings and participation: 30% (undergraduate) / 10% (graduate).
 Quizzes are given periodically through the course.
 Readings are short selections from books or landmark papers, chosen to directly support the assignments and tutorial discussion.
 Participation incorporates contributions to tutorial discussions, awareness of issues in readings, and the ability to relate tutorial issues to the broader concerns of the course.

+Assignments/projects are assessed by the following criteria:

+1. Execution: How well instructions were followed and conceptual goals of the assignment were met.
+2. Aesthetic qualities: The clear and consistent articulation and composition of a creative whole, and the experiential and/or conceptual depth thereof, within the frame of the given assignment and context of the course.
+3. Technical completeness: Functionality, accuracy, efficiency, creativity, and clear structure in the development and in the results.
+4. Novel contribution: Ingenuity in response to unanticipated challenges, comprehension and creativity beyond what is demonstrated in labs, and vision in further extension.

 ---